rafaelfernandesbrgo/wa-project/README.md

 ***

-Project created in React, Node, TypeScript with container and postgres com 3 images were created each in a container, one with API node, the other with React and the last one with Postgress, all of them managed by Docker-compose.
+Project created in React, Node, TypeScript with container and postgres with 3 images, one in each container: one with API node, the other with React and the last one with Postgress, all of them managed by Docker-Compose.

 In this project it was used: